NIH-NICHD/Data-Linkage-Governance/MetadataCollectionTool/README.md

 ## Setup for Development

-With a local copy of this repository you can set up the initial blank database using the following steps:
+With a local copy of this repository you can install dependencies and set up the initial blank database using the following steps:

 ```
 bundle install
+npm install
 rails db:create
 rails db:migrate
 ```